Van Ruyten 58TV 32V-230V 200W Inverter

 Loaded by a 100W incandescent bulb, the waveform is as expected with the buffer capacitance now appearing to be inadequate.
 Contact bounce is visible - the contacts had not been cleaned at this stage.

 The loading prevents destructive overshoot, so transformer insulation is not at risk, and excessive contact sparking does not occur.
 However, because the timing circuit is no longer operative, the vibrator contacts are carrying more current than the ideal situation at the point of closing and opening.
-With an ideal buffer circuit, current flows only after the contacts have closed, and stops just before they open.
+With an ideal timing circuit, current flows only after the contacts have closed, and stops just before they open.

 With a low power fluorescent lamp, the buffer capacitance was clearly inadequate with undesirable overshoot appearing.

-If the load is inductive, as with a fluorescent lamp which is not power factor corrected, or an induction motor, the buffer capacitance is cancelled out to some degree, and destructive overshoot appears on the waveform, as does arcing at the vibrator contacts.
+If the load is inductive, as with a fluorescent lamp which is not power factor corrected, or an induction motor, the timing capacitance is cancelled out to some degree, and destructive overshoot appears on the waveform, as does arcing at the vibrator contacts.
 This is shown here quite clearly.

 Purely capacitive loads are unlikely to be used with an inverter of this kind.
 The only common instance with domestic appliances is where a capacitor is used as a voltage dropper.
 The effect of using a capacitive load is that the timing capacitance is increased, with an increase in primary current.

-Inadequate buffer capacitance is much more damaging than too much, so given the range of loads the inverter may be used with, the compromise is to provide just enough capacitance for the inductive loads likely to be used.
+Inadequate timing capacitance is much more damaging than too much, so given the range of loads the inverter may be used with, the compromise is to provide just enough capacitance for the inductive loads likely to be used.
 This unfortunately results in an increase in current consumption with other loads, and is particularly evident with no load, or very low loading.
 Higher loads tend to swamp this out.
 Therefore, an inverter like this should not be used for small loads to obtain best efficiency.

 I thought it worthwhile to connect the output socket earth pin to the chassis.
 Even though it is not required for safety since the output is balanced, it's a good idea to improve RFI suppression, where the equipment powered is fed with a three core cable.